pingcap/docs-dm/en/upgrade-dm-1.0.md

 ### Main changes

 - Add English UI for DM Portal
-- Add the `--more` parameter in the `query-status` command to show complete replication status information
+- Add the `--more` parameter in the `query-status` command to show complete migration status information
-- Fix the issue that `resume-task` might fail to resume the replication task which is interrupted by the abnormal connection to the downstream TiDB server
+- Fix the issue that `resume-task` might fail to resume the migration task which is interrupted by the abnormal connection to the downstream TiDB server
-- Fix the issue that the online DDL operation cannot be properly replicated after a failed replication task is restarted because the online DDL meta information has been cleared after the DDL operation failure
+- Fix the issue that the online DDL operation cannot be properly migrated after a failed migration task is restarted because the online DDL meta information has been cleared after the DDL operation failure
 - Fix the issue that `query-error` might cause the DM-worker to panic after `start-task` goes into error
 - Fix the issue that the relay log file and `relay.meta` cannot be correctly recovered when restarting an abnormally stopped DM-worker process before `relay.meta` is successfully written